Rowing federation seeks clarification on Tokyo 2020 venue

 Tokyo governor Yuriko Koike has promised "world-class cost-control" for the 2020 Tokyo Games, and ordered a review by a panel of independent experts.
 A preliminary report Friday warned of ballooning costs and recommended using existing venues for rowing, swimming and volleyball instead of building new ones.

+Organizing committee deputy director Yukihiko Nunomura reassured Rolland that the venue included in the initial bid is the one approved by all concerned parties.

+Tokyo's report recommended an existing venue about 400 kilometers (250 miles) north of Tokyo as a cheaper option to the site in Tokyo, where the latest cost estimate for renovations has risen to seven times its initial projections.
+While organizers hope to make the venue a future "mecca" of rowing, the report calls it groundless because of Japan's small rowing communities and their lack of incentives to relocate to Tokyo.

-The other two venues are in the Tokyo area, but rowing would be 400 kilometers (250 miles) north.
+The alternative existing venues for the other two sports are in the Tokyo area.

 Comments